 “In my judgment, a party who does not consider whether they are entitled to a fee remission and, thereafter make an application if there is any doubt, risks being unable to recover that fee from their opponent.
 If the opponent can demonstrate that the receiving party appeared to fall within the remission scheme, the onus will be on the receiving party to justify why the court fees were incurred.
 If as here, there is no such justification put forward, the fee should be disallowed under CPR 44.3.
 Such a party has not incurred the lowest amount it could reasonably be expected to spend.
 At the very least there has to be a doubt which is to be exercised in favour of the paying party.”

-Interesting thought this is, we are still left without a binding decision on the issue.
+Interesting though this is, we are still left without a binding decision on the issue.

 There was a crumb of comfort for the Claimant:

 “It clearly would not have been too difficult for the claimant and her solicitors to make an application for fee remission. … In my view, the costs of making an application where the claimant may potentially be entitled to fee remission are recoverable between the parties.
 The paying party may well take the point when it comes to a detailed assessment and time spent to establish the position, in my view, generates costs which are reasonably incurred in principle.”